4.9-Stars

 Meters

-Digital or analog meters display vital data like voltage, amperage, and power consumption for monitoring the electrical system.
+Digital or analog meters display vital data such as voltage, amperage, and power consumption to monitor the electrical system.

 Ground Bus